|

 in violation of the Contract Act, Monopolies and Restrictive Trade

 Practices (MRTP) Act and the Consumer Protection Act.
+If

 left unaddressed, these developments could, very likely, severely